bertbesser/dvc-walkthrough/README.md

 %% git commit -m "add config"
 ```

-Stages of a DVC pipeline are connected by <em>dependencies</em> and <em>outputs</em>.
+Stages of a DVC pipeline are connected by *dependencies* and *outputs*.
 Dependencies and outputs are simply files.
 E.g. our preprocessing stages depend on the above configuration JSON-files.
 Our preprocessing stage outputs training image data.
 If upon execution of a given stage an output of that stage changes, then a stage depending on that output needs to be executed to pick up those changes.
 E.g. our training stage depends on the training data generated in the preprocessing stage.

-The following command configures our preprocessing stage, where the stage's definition is stored in the file given by the <code>-f</code> parameter, dependencies are provided using the <code>-d</code> parameter, and training image data is output into the folder <code>data</code> (<code>-o</code> parameter).
+The following command configures our preprocessing stage, where the stage's definition is stored in the file given by the `-f` parameter, dependencies are provided using the `-d` parameter, and training image data is output into the folder `data` (`-o` parameter).
 DVC immediately executes the stage, already generating the desired training data.

 ```bash
 %% dvc run -f preprocess.dvc -d config/preprocess.json -o data python code/preprocess.py